Zucchini Banana Bread

 Ingredients you will need

-Ingredients to make zucchini banana bread laid out on a bench top with text overlay.
+The ingredients to make banana zucchini bread laid out on a white marble bench top.

 • Flour: I use a 50:50 mix of plain flour and wholemeal flour, this means some extra fibre but still a soft texture.
 You can skip the wholemeal flour and use one hundred percent plain flour.
 However, I find the recipe is too dry if you use one hundred percent wholemeal flour.

 • Zucchini: I use shredded zucchini in this recipe, you can substitute with equal quantities of grated carrots.
-The flavour of the banana bread will be slightly different as carrot has a stronger flavour than zucchini, but it will still be delicious.
+The flavour of the banana bread will be slightly different as the carrot has a stronger flavour than zucchini, but it will still be delicious.
+The zucchini I used was quite large, it weighed approximately 200g (194g to be exact) and when it was grated it yielded 2 cups of grated zucchini.

 • Sugar: In this recipe, I use brown sugar as I like the flavour it adds to the banana bread.
 If you would prefer to use an unrefined then coconut sugar is a suitable substitute.
 You can also make this recipe with granulated white sugar.